Proposed Tech Laws could give Police access to Messages

 Provide your feedback on the Telecommunications Bill

 The Government is accepting public feedback on the Telecommunications Bill.
-Whether you’re a techie that could potentially fall under the scope of the Bill, or an everyday person, we encourage you to read through the Bill and to provide any feedback here.
+Whether you’re a techie that could potentially fall under the scope of the Bill, or an everyday person, we encourage you to read through the Bill and to provide any feedback.
+NOTE: feedback has now closed.